- Advice

 Before you start, it is worth preparing a detailed list of your personal expectations, needs and wishes for an enjoyable camping experience.
 Your personal preferences and budget will also help narrow down the right product or modification for you.
 This can be helpful in working through the camping options and identifying those that best suit your circumstances.
 We will cover all the main forms of camping and caravanning units, from low-cost tents to premium motorhomes.

-Three key areas to keep in mind for disabled campers considering buying a camping unit are:
+Three key areas to keep in mind for campers with disabilities considering buying a camping unit are:

 Choosing a folding camper, trailer tent or tent

-When it comes to selecting the right camping unit for you, many of the same principles apply for non-disabled and disabled campers, but there are some areas of particular importance if your impairment means camping may be challenging.
+When it comes to selecting the right camping unit for you, many of the same principles apply for campers with or without disabilities, but there are some areas of particular importance if your impairment means camping may be challenging.

 The Club highly recommends you try pitching a camping unit before buying it.
 This is a practical option at many of the regional camping shows in the UK.
 Even at national indoor shows such as the Caravan, Camping and Motorhome Show at Birmingham’s NEC each February, you should be able to handle tents and trailer tents to identify what could work and what will not work for you.
 The stand staff will be accommodating, especially when the show is quieter, such as at the start or end of each day.